Do I Need a Maker Portfolio?

 The first criteria worth digesting is that your Maker Portfolio is not going to be a three-hour marathon like Godfather II or Spartacus.
 You are aiming for more like a 2-5 minute attention-grabbing sprint (time limits vary by institution), more in the vein of a polished music video or a gone-viral sneezing panda on YouTube.

 Our first example is from an application to MIT.
 In this video, the applicant first expresses why he is passionate about making things in general and then proceeds to walk the viewer through the creation one particular technological innovation.
 Note that this “maker” does a fantastic job of telling a story in a succinct and engaging way through simple text with a visual accompaniment.

-Tufts, very kindly, has selected two sample Maker Portfolios for us that wowed their admissions committee.
+Tufts, very kindly, has provided detailed advice for creating a portfolio that will wow their admissions committee.
 They also provide a phenomenal example that deals with creating devices for people with disabilities where the applicant shared presentation boards along with a detailed narrative to explain her role in these impressive creations.

 - Portfolios are no longer solely the realm of prospective art and architecture students.
 They are becoming more common for CS and engineering applicants at elite schools.